GPUOpen-Tools/radeon_gpu_analyzer/README.md

 * RadeonGPUAnalyzerGUI project for the GUI app

 Some useful options of the prebuild script:
-* `--vs <VS version>`: generate the solution files for a specific Visual Studio version.
+* --vs <VS version>: generate the solution files for a specific Visual Studio version.
 For example, to target VS 2019, add --vs 2019 to the command.
-* `--qt <path>`: full path to the folder from where you would like the Qt binaries to be retrieved.
+* --qt <path>: full path to the folder from where you would like the Qt binaries to be retrieved.
 By default, CMake would try to auto-detect Qt on the system.
-* `--vk-include` and `--vk-lib`: full paths to where the Vulkan SDK include and Vulkan lib folders.
+* --vk-include and --vk-lib: full paths to where the Vulkan SDK include and Vulkan lib folders.
 By default, CMake would try to auto-detect the Vulkan SDK on the system.
-* `--cli-only`: only build the command line tool (do not build the GUI app)
+* --cli-only: only build the command line tool (do not build the GUI app)
-* `--no-fetch`: do not attempt to update the third-party repositories
+* --no-fetch: do not attempt to update the third-party repositories

 If you are intending to analyze DirectX 11 shaders using RGA, copy the x64 version of Microsoft's D3D compiler to a subdirectory named "utils" under the RGA executable's directory (for example, D3DCompiler_47.dll).